pmunts/muntsos/README.txt

 The BeaglePlay has a couple of serious design defects: The AM6254 CPU hardware watchdog timers are unusable and the ADC102S051 A/D converter has only 10 bit resolution and lacks a Linux kernel driver.
+Furthermore, the manufacturer kernel source repository does not often pull changes from the corresponding stable or longterm kernel trees and therefore lacks many upstream changes.

 USB Gadgets